 To explain liquidity gap, following example may be considered.

 The structure shows that in three months, the Bank will receive cash from maturing assets for NRs 68,677 million.
 However, in three months, the Bank has maturing liabilities of NRs 45,431 million and needs cash (liquidity) to make the repayment.
 This results in liquidity surplus of NRs.
 23,246 million.
 However, in next three months, the Bank will have liquidity gap of NRs.
-8,333 million which could be met by surplus of earlier period.
-In one year period, the gap could not be met by earlier surplus.
+8,333 million.
+Surplus of earlier period could meet this gap.
+Earlier surplus could not meet the gap in one year period.
 The gap could be met by two sources: one is assets maturing in the same period and the other is from an external source.

 The 271 – 365 days period maturity shows there will be a liquidity shortfall, a liquidity gap, and the Bank will have to raise funds from an external source before the end of the month.
 Liquidity gap analysis gives important information on when and how much an institution will need external funds.
 A resulting fund-raising plan then minimises default probability.
 However, after one year, the Bank’s negative liquidity gap could be fully squared by surplus resources.

 Liquidity gap analysis helps to plan future investment.
-A negative liquidity gap means future fund raising is required and a positive gap means future investment is required.
-The costs and returns can be forecast by the term structure.
-So, managing liquidity gap by asset and liability reallocation can help lower funding costs and raising investment returns provide the term structure is known.
+A negative liquidity gap implies need for future fund raising whereas a positive gap means that future investment is required.
+The management can forecast costs and returns on the basis of the term structure.
+So, reallocation of asset and liability can help in managing liquidity gap.
+Also, the management can lower funding costs and raise investment returns with careful analysis of term structure.

 Management of Interest Rate Risk

 Interest rate risk refers to the potential variability in a bank’s net interest income and market value of equity caused by changes in the level of interest rates.
 The interest rate risk affects the bank in two ways: by affecting the profits due to changes in interest income and by affecting its balance sheet due to changes in market value of balance sheet items.
-Thus, interest rate risk can be viewed as sensitivity of earnings and market value of instruments to changes in interest rates.
+Thus, one can view interest rate risk as sensitivity of earnings and market value of instruments to changes in interest rates.

 There are many constituents of interest rate risk.
-A change in the interest rate also affects the rate at which the periodic interest payments are reinvested.
+A change in the interest rate also affects the rate at which the bank reinvests periodic interest payments.
 Such risk is called the reinvestment risk.
 A risk caused by the two rates not moving in tandem is called the basis risk.
 The possibility of getting the market price of the securities decreased due to increase in interest rates is called the price risk.
 Rate level risk refers to the possibility of a change in the general level of interest rates.
-A change in the frequency of interest rate fluctuations, which affects the business volume as well as the pricing of the instruments, is called volatility risk.
+Volatility risk is the change in the frequency of interest rate fluctuations, which affects the business volume as well as the pricing of the instruments.

 Banks employ various techniques for the management of interest rate risk.
 Some banks use sensitivity analysis to measure the difference in its rate sensitive assets and rate sensitive liabilities.
 Splitting of products with uncertain repricing into rate sensitive and rate insensitive balances involves a similar process as their division into core and non-core branches.

 A large number of banks use gap analysis to measure the price sensitivity to interest rates.
-Gap analysis the weighted average maturity in which the weights are stated in present value terms.
-Gap analysis is just done for managing lending and borrowings.
+Gap analysis the weighted average maturity with weights expressed in present value terms.
+Gap analysis helps for managing lending and borrowings.
 This is because of the notion that the existing balance sheet composition cannot be altered significantly.

 One of the ways to eliminate interest rate risk is to have assets and liabilities in such a way that their timings of cash inflows and outflows exactly matches.
-A portfolio created in such a way is called as dedicated portfolio.
+Banks create dedicated portfolio in such a way.
 Unfortunately, in is almost impossible to exactly match the cash flows in a portfolio in the real practice.
 The solution for this problem is to forget the matching the cash flows exactly and concentrate on the value of assets and liabilities and to make the value difference interest rate sensitive.

-The selection of assets so as to minimize interest rate sensitivity in context of asset-liability management is called as portfolio immunization.
+Banks immunize their portfolio by selecting assets so as to minimize interest rate sensitivity in context of asset-liability management.
 Since the goal of immunization is to make asset-liability mix insensitive to the interest rate fluctuations, the logical starting point is the measurement of interest rate sensitivity.
 The most widely used measure for interest rate sensitivity is the duration.

 While gap analysis is simple to interpret, it has several limitations.
 The duration values are reliable over short period of time.
 As the time passes, the duration of assets and liabilities involves changes and such changes are not equal for all instruments included in a portfolio.
 As the time passes on, the weighting scheme becomes more unreliable.
 The duration also changes with yields and these changes are not necessarily the same for all the instruments.